factoryfx/factoryfx/docu/src/main/java/de/factoryfx/docu/polymorphism/usecase.md

 #Polymorphism
 Different implementation for same problem e.g for multi-tenancy or test.
+Usually interface with different implementations.